 And of course, the situation devolves after this revelation.
 Luke has no idea how to integrate April into his life with Lorelai, so he doesn't even try.
 He kowtows to Anna's demands without realizing that by doing so, he's deeply hurting the person who is supposed to be most important to him.
 His actions are without animus, but his complete lack of awareness somehow makes them more egregious.

-In "AYitL," it's obvious that although Luke and Lorelai got back together and made the relationship work for many years, they still suffer from all of the same issues that were prevalent throughout the original series.
+In "AYitL," it's obvious that although Luke and Lorelai reconciled and made the relationship work for many years, they still suffer from all of the same issues that were prevalent throughout the original series.
 Neither communicates desires clearly and instead of growing together, they've grown apart.
 They end up married but it's hard to feel excited about their union when it's clear they desperately need hundreds of hours of couples therapy in order to move past the problems that have been plaguing them since the beginning.

 Christopher Hayden